 Marine Atlantic crewmember tests positive for COVID-19

 The MV Blue Puttees has been pulled from service after a crew member tested positive for COVID-19.
-The vessel is currently being held dockside in North Sydney, Nova Scotia to facilitate further testing, and contact tracing is also underway.
+The vessel is currently being held dockside in North Sydney, Nova Scotia to facilitate further testing and contact tracing are underway.

 In a prepared statement, Marine Atlantic confirmed that officials from Nova Scotia Public Health had notified the Crown corporation about the positive test on Tuesday, Jan.
-19. Prior to that announcement, social media had been circulating screenshots of a letter allegedly handed to passengers prior to boarding the Tuesday evening crossing.
+19. Prior to that announcement, a letter had been circulating on social media of a letter allegedly handed to passengers prior to boarding the Tuesday evening crossing.

 “The Nova Scotia and Newfoundland and Labrador health authorities have identified, out of an abundance of caution, that all crew members who were on the vessel and completed their shift as well as all crew members currently on the vessel will be tested.”